-In July of 2017, some dangerous ants were found in Oi, a port in Tokyo.
-The ants are called ‘fire ants’ and they are poisonous.
+A few years ago I read a story about some dangerous ants that were found in an ocean port in Tokyo.
+These ants are called ‘fire ants’ and they are poisonous.

 ant [noun] a small insect that lives in highly organized groups.